victorhqc/victorhqc.com/README.md

 over-complicate it for now.
 Even if the deployment needs to upload the binary and  SQLite DB to the server.

+An additional consideration is to avoid S3 fees from Amazon.
+It's virtually free to upload to a bucket, but every time data is transferred from the bucket to any client it costs money.
+One way to minimize this cost, is to fetch the images on boot and save them in memory.
+The bootstrap will be slow, but it will keep the cost low.

 In a future iteration I plan to have a simple backoffice to handle the S3 upload and photos management, but that's a maybe and definitely in the future.